foxoman/vim-helix/README.md

 Add the following to your vimrc and run PlugInstall

-    Plug 'Nequo/vim-allomancer'
+    Plug 'foxoman/vim-helix'

-2. Manually clone/download the repo and move the file allomancer.vim to ".vim/colors/"
+2. Manually clone/download the repo and move the file helix.vim to ".vim/colors/"

 ## Using the colorscheme